maple24/Notes/Miscellaneous/README.md

 > Once an HTTP request is made, Axios returns a promise that is either fulfilled or rejected, depending on the response from the backend service.
 To handle the result, you can use the then() method, handle error use catch().

 ### fetch vs axios
-- Fetch API is built into the window object and therefore doesn’t need to be installed as a dependency or imported in client-side code.
+- Fetch API is built into the window object and therefore doesn't need to be installed as a dependency or imported in client-side code.
 - Axios needs to be installed as a dependency.
 However, it automatically transforms JSON data for you, thereby avoiding the two-step process of making a .fetch() request and then a second call to the .json() method on the response.

 ### simultaneous requests